Tentoma Horizontal Packaging Machine (2018)

 1. Check the optical features!

-going from heat shrink to horiztonal tube stretch
+Going from heat shrink to horiztonal tube stretch

 Figure 7 - Check for optical features of the packaging Source: Frank Bruhn